mxsolopov/cellvisionai/README.md

 ## Introduction

-This repository contains the source code for an application for semantic segmentation of MSC cell cultures using neural network models.
+This repository contains the source code for an application for semantic segmentation of MSCs microphotographs using neural network models.
 The models were trained using a dataset of microphotographs from 5 different human MSC populations.
 The photographs were taken using a Nikon Eclipse Ti 2 microscope (10x objective).
 320 images of 1000x1000 pixels were annotated by experts to create a reference set of cell masks.
 The VGG Image Annotator service was used for annotation.
 The application features three architectures for image segmentation: DeepLab, SegNet, and U-Net.
-All models were initialized with weights obtained after training on the ImageNet dataset and then fine-tuned on the MSC microphotograph dataset.
-256 images were used for the training set, and 64 for validation.
+All models were initialized with weights obtained after training on the ImageNet dataset and then fine-tuned on the MSCs microphotograph dataset.
+256 images were used for the training set, and 64 for test set.
 Training was conducted over 85 epochs, using binary cross-entropy as the loss function and the Adam optimizer.

 ## Features

-- **Image Upload**: Users can upload batches of cell culture photographs in various formats.
+- **Image Upload**: Users can upload batches of cell culture microphotographs in various formats.
 - **Automatic Segmentation**: The application uses pre-trained neural network models for accurate cell segmentation, significantly speeding up the analysis process.
 - **Interactive Interface**: A user-friendly and intuitive interface allows users to adjust segmentation parameters and visualize results in real-time.
 - **Confluency Calculation**: Displays confluency data for the viewed image and for the entire batch of images.